February 9, 2018

 SUNY is again permitting campuses to take into consideration additional costs beyond the Higher Education Price Index (HEPI) rate to cover extraordinary increases for specific fees due to compelling reasons.
 Fee increases are to be used to fund state-mandated costs (collective bargaining, negotiated contractual increases, increased fringe benefits, and minimum wage increases).

-To continue to offer programs and services that our UB students need and expect in the current State, SUNY and UB budget climate, a 2.00% increase to the Comprehensive Fee has been proposed for 2017/18.
-The proposed increase would support state-mandated increases in salaries, minimum wage, fringe benefits, costs as a result of inflationary increases, increased technology and library costs and services, continued support for the bus contract, and central academic investments.
+To continue to offer programs and services that our UB students need and expect in the current State, SUNY and UB budget climate, a 2.53% increase to the Comprehensive Fee has been proposed for 2018/19.
+The proposed increase would support state-mandated increases in salaries, minimum wage, fringe benefits, costs as a result of inflationary increases, increased technology and library costs and services, and central academic investments.
 Further details on the plan are below and also available at: /broadbasedfees.php

 |Proposed Rate (annual